adobe/aepsdk-edgemedia-ios/Documentation/api-reference.md

 ```

 ### Media resume
-Constant to denote that the current tracking session is resuming a previously closed session.
+Constant used to denote that the current tracking session is resuming a previously closed session.
 This information must be provided when starting a tracking session.

 #### Swift